 In this mode, DCPMMs act as independent and persistent memory resources directly accessible by specific applications, and DRAM DIMMs act as system memory.
+The total displayed system memory in this mode is the total capacity of DRAM DIMMs.

-Note: Before installing DCPMM, refer to "Memory configuration" on page 128 and "Configuring DC Persistent Memory Module (DCPMM)" on page 129 for the requirements.
+Note: Before installing DCPMM, refer to "Memory configuration" on page 94 and "Configure DC Persistent Memory Module (DCPMM)" on page 95 for the requirements.

-App Direct Mode with one processor
+App Direct mode with one processor